ultimate271/notes/tolkien/akallabeth.md

 of the immortality of the Valar and the Eldar and the lands where all things endure.

+### Of Nimloth, seed of Galathilion, seed of Celeborn
 For in those days Valinor still remained in the world visible, and there Ilúvatar permitted the Valar to maintain upon Earth an abiding place, a memorial of that which might have been if Morgoth had not cast his shadow on the world.